Large-Scale-Tensor-Decomposition/TensorD/docs/source/guide_data.rst

 Kruskal Tensor
 --------------
-:class:`factorizer.base.KTensor` Class is designed for Kruskal tensors.
+:class:`factorizer.base.KTensor` Class is designed for Kruskal tensors in CP model.
 Let's take a look at a 2-way tensor defined as below:

 .. math::